 Sara: Right.
 And for their kids.
 For some people, they choose to stick around and stay as a couple until the kids are older.
 More power to you if that is what you choose to do!

-Anne: Did you tell your kids and then how?
+Anne: Did you tell your kids?
+And then how?
 How did things go down within your church community?

 Sara: He went to rehab for 35 days and then we talked to the kids in the spring and then the fall.
 In the fall was when we decided this wasn’t going to work.
 I did try.
 I actually tried for a bit to make it work.
 I am one of those people who must go to the extent to really make sure that I am making that right decision.
-So I was building that foundation of what could my life look like; could we possibly make any of this work now or into the future when the kids get older?
+So I was building that foundation of what could my life look like.
+Could we possibly make any of this work now or into the future when the kids get older?
 I didn’t want to make any rash decisions; I wanted to have all the facts and feel emotionally secure enough to make it from a place of clarity.
-For myself, we told the kids what was going on but then we didn’t officially tell them we were getting divorced until that Fall–almost a year later.
+For myself, we told the kids what was going on but then we didn’t officially tell them we were getting divorced until that Fall.
+That was almost a year later.

 How To Tell Children That Their Father Is Gay